Top Artist Residencies 2026

 What is an art residency?

-Art residencies provide artists with time and space to focus on their practice, and some even offer financial support in the form of fellowships or fellowships.
+Art residencies provide artists with time and space to focus on their practice, and some even offer financial support in the form of fellowships or honorarium.
 Moreover, they offer artists the opportunity to work in new environments, which are often away from the artists’ usual surroundings and daily obligations.

 How did art residencies start and evolve over time?